Stafford, Schoeni, and Chen find many Americans making little headway against debt

 Developmental Idealism Studies

-Ideational Influences on Marriage and Childbearing (NICHD)
+Ideational Influences on Migration: Values and Beliefs (NICHD)

 Television and International Family Change: A Randomized Experiment (NICHD)